 Every organism is continually dying in order to live.
 Breaking-down activities are prerequisites for building up.
 Complex molecules are synthesized, only to be degraded later, with their constituents recycled or excreted.
 In multicellular organisms such as vertebrates, many cells must die so that others may divide, proliferate, and differentiate.
 Many cancers reflect a failure to counterbalance proliferation with properly directed tearing-down processes.

-Despite all this life and death, I doubt whether anyone would be tempted to describe an embryo’s cells as “red in tooth and claw”.
+Despite all this life and death, I doubt anyone would be tempted to describe an embryo’s cells as “red in tooth and claw”.
 Nor do I think anyone would appeal to “survival of the fittest” or natural selection as a fundamental principle governing what goes on during normal development.
-The life and death of cells appears to be governed, rather, by the form of the whole in whose development they are participating.
+The life and death of cells appears to be governed, rather, by the form of the whole in whose development the cells are participating.

 But this has been a truth hard for biologists to assimilate, since it has no explanation in the usual causal sense.
 One way to register the problem is to ask yourself what you would think if I suggested that organisms in an evolving population thrive or die off in a manner governed by the evolutionary outcome toward which they are headed — that the pattern of thriving and dying off becomes what it is, in some sense, because of that outcome.
 It is not a thought any evolutionist is likely to tolerate.